‘Zero Hours’ Contracts ExplainedTinsdills2020-01-16T21:27:29+00:00

 The subject of zero-hours contracts has been in the news fairly recently, brought about due to a legal challenge against Sports Direct over its use of these contracts.

 The legal challenge is apparently raising the question that the use of zero-hours contracts discriminates against part time workers.
 This follows reports that 90% of SportsDirect’s employees are engaged under these contracts.

 Business Secretary, Vince Cable, has suggested that zero-hours contracts may be subject to legislation but ruled out a complete ban.
 He will decide whether to hold a formal consultation on specific issues in September.

 So what does a zero-hours contract mean?

-Many well known businesses such as The National Trust, Boots, Burger King, McDonalds, J D Wetherspoon, Subway, Cineworld and even Buckingham Palace use the contracts.
+Many well known businesses such as The National Trust, Boots, Burger King, McDonalds, J D Wetherspoon, Subway, Cineworld and even Buckingham Palace use these contracts.

 It isn’t the nature of zero-hours contracts themselves that cause Vince Cable concern, it is more that some employers “exploit” the use of these contracts.
 However, it is clear that zero-hours contracts are on the increase and this shows that they will not be disappearing altogether any time soon but are likely to be subjected to more stringent regulations in the future.